 You will have been given a consent form that one of your parents should sign giving permission for you to have the vaccination.
-It's important that you return the signed form before your vaccination is due.
+It's important that you return the signed form to your school nursing team before your vaccination is due.

-If your parents are not sure that you should have the vaccination you should still return the form and speak to your school health team or your GP.
-Having the vaccination now will reduce your risk of getting a HPV-related cancer and protect girls against the most common causes of cervical cancer for many years.
+If your parents are not sure that you should have the vaccination, you should still return the form and speak to your school nursing team or your GP.
+Having the vaccination now will reduce your risk of getting a HPV-related cancer for many years.